Comparative Sedimentology

 začněte se učit

-Permanent diversion of a channel through a crevasse, if it has built up a n alluvial ridge and the diversion results in a slope advantage for the channel
+Permanent diversion of a channel through a crevasse, if it has built up an alluvial ridge and the diversion results in a slope advantage for the channel

 What is a perennial river?